Did you know?

 If you are concerned about any reactions or worried at all about your child, call your doctor, health unitor HealthLinkBC at 8-1-1.
 If it is an emergency, call 9-1-1.

-What if your child has a reaction to a vaccine?
+What if my child has a reaction to a vaccine?

 Common vaccine reactions (such as soreness, redness, and swelling in the leg or arm where the vaccine was given, or a low fever) may make your child uncomfortable, but these are not harmful.
 They will generally subside in a day or two.

-For a fever in an infant or young child:
+For fever in an infant or young child: